Crown-Commercial-Service/supplier-submission-portal/README.md

 Getting the content
 -------------------

+You need to pull in the submodule that contains the content:

+`git submodule update --init --recursive`

 A grunt task called `content` builds `conf/content.properties` file from the YAML files in `conf/digital-marketplace-ssp-content`.

 When the task is run `conf/content.properties` is stored as an artefact ignored by Git.